 What are the physical symptoms of autistic burnout?

-Autistic burnout is characterized by chronic exhaustion, loss of skills, reduced tolerance to stimuli, difficulty with executive function, and heightened sensory sensitivity.
+Autistic burnout is characterized by chronic exhaustion, loss of skills, reduced tolerance to stimuli, difficulty with executive function, depression symptoms, and heightened sensory sensitivity.
 Physical symptoms can include both exhaustion and depressive symptoms.